 43. How do dental clinics in your program compare to dental offices in the U.S.?

 Mexican dental clinics are modern and clean but may not be appointed like American dental offices.
 Most of our patients are pleasantly surprised by the cleanliness, quality, and comfort they see in our dental clinics in Mexico.

 44. Who does the actual dental procedures in your clinics?

 In the U.S. we often experience dental assistants doing most of the procedures and the dentist only doing the final touches or more advanced procedures.
 In our dental clinics in Mexico, all the procedures are done by trained, experienced dentists.

 45. What do I need to do to get started with Beyond Borders Dental?

-The first thing you need to do is provide us with some basic contact information so we can get you in our system, click this link.
-As soon as we receive your inquiry, we will respond via email, usually within 24 hours.
+The first thing you need to do is provide us with some basic contact information so we can get you in our system, click this link to send us your inquiry and we’ll get back to you via email usually within 24 hours.
 If you have a dental plan, X-rays, or a Cone Beam CT scan, we will provide you with an email to send these.
 Then your case will be forwarded to one of clinics in our program for an initial assessment by a doctor.
-Finally, we will email an estimated cost for your dental needs and if you like, you can speak with one of our patient care coordinators about your individual case.
+Then we will email an estimated cost for your dental needs and if you like, you can speak with one of our patient care coordinators about your individual case.
 You’ll then have a ball-park figure of costs, so you do more price comparisons if you like.

 46. Why is Mexico so popular with Americans for getting dental care abroad?